ITIL Release Management Process

 Step 15: Change Management

 The change management process will own and perform the Post Implementation Review (PIR).

 Step 16: Rollback required due to failed change?

 During PIR, Change Management will decide on the success or failure of the change.

 If a release fails, Release Manager will authorize (on the advice of <<Customer>> Delivery Manager or Change Manager) and initiate a Rollback of the freedom and restore the services to the normal stage.
 A root cause analysis for the release’s failure may be triggered (on a need basis) via the Problem Management process.

 Step 18: Change management

-Change Management will ensure update to the RFC and related updates to the requester.
-Required communication regarding failure of change will be sent as per the Change Management Process.
+Change Management will ensure updates to the RFC and related updates to the requester.
+Required communication regarding the failure of change will be sent as per the Change Management Process.